ErenElagz/AI-Systems-in-the-Network-Systems/README.md

 ### Contact

-For any questions or suggestions, please contact [Eray ELAGÖZ](mailto:eray.elagoz@example.com).
+For any questions or suggestions, please contact [ErenElagz](mailto:erenelagoz@gmail.com).

----

-Bu README dosyası, raporun GitHub'da paylaşılması için uygun bir şekilde düzenlenmiştir.
-Hem Türkçe hem de İngilizce olarak hazırlanmıştır.